-3 Quick and Easy Ways to Get Funding for Medical Costs
+3 Quick And Easy Ways To Get Funding For Medical Costs

 · Start a campaign

-And the company will fund the last 10% of your needs.
+And the company will fund the last 10 percent of your needs.
 What does this mean?
-If you need $10,000 for home improvements, the company will cover the final $1,000 worth of costs needed for your improvements.
+If you need $10,000 for medical supplies, the company will cover the final $1,000 worth of costs needed for your supplies and equipment.

-You can also use this for walking aids, medical supplies – any medical equipment you need.
+You can also use this for walking aids, medical products ― any medical equipment you need.

-"Medical supplies and equipment shouldn't be a luxury for anyone.
+“Medical supplies and equipment shouldn’t be a luxury for anyone.
 Help us help people in need by making a GoFundMe donation today.
-Remember - whatever you can give, be it $5 or $100, every dollar of your donation will go a long way to making someone's life a little easier," states AvaCare Medical.
+Remember ― whatever you can give, be it $5 or $100, every dollar of your donation will go a long way to making someone’s life a little easier,” states Steven Z. Zeldes, CEO of AvaCare Medical.

 You’ll need to do your part to promote your GoFundMe page with your friends and network, but it’s a great way to ask for funding for your medical necessities.